The Importance of A Meth Detox Program

 What Is Meth?

-Meth, also known as Speed, Chalk, Crystal, Glass, is a powerful stimulant consisting of dangerous chemicals.
-Just like Cocaine, it elevates blood pressure, heart rate and respiration.
-For the most part, the drug is manufactured in illegal labs, using a variety of hazardous elements—ammonia, reactive metals, methanol, ether, etc. During the production of Meth, a house or building will become contaminated, creating a strong risk of fire or explosion.
+Meth, also known as speed, chalk, crystal, and glass, is a powerful stimulant consisting of dangerous chemicals.
+Just like cocaine, it elevates blood pressure, heart rate, and respiration.
+For the most part, the drug is manufactured in illegal labs, using a variety of hazardous elements—ammonia, reactive metals, methanol, ether, etc. During the production of meth, a house or building will become contaminated, creating a strong risk of fire or explosion.

-Meth is a white, odorless bitter-tasting crystalline powder that easily dissolves in water or alcohol.
+Meth is a white, odorless, bitter-tasting crystalline powder that easily dissolves in water or alcohol.
 The drug can be smoked, snorted, or injected with a needle.
 Its ability to release dopamine into the brain usually leads to a sense of intense pleasure and euphoria.
-Individuals using Meth can stay up for days, due to the fact that the drug eliminates fatigue.
-Eventually, they may crash when the body cannot take it anymore of when they run of out Meth.
+Individuals using meth can stay up for days, due to the fact that the drug eliminates fatigue.
+Eventually, they may crash when the body cannot take it anymore or when they run out of meth.

 The Dangers and Symptoms of Meth Abuse

 Chronic meth abuse can dramatically change the function of the brain leading to reduced motor skills and impaired learning.
 Meth can also impact the areas of the brain associated with memory and emotions and cause cognitive problems.
 Once a person becomes addicted to meth, compulsively pursuing the drug becomes part of life, destroying careers, finances, and the most important relationships.
 What’s more, the meth user may become dishonest and commit outrageous acts that he or she would never have committed when sober.